Have you been struggling to find clear & concise hyperparathyroidism treatment information on the internet? If so, you’re not alone.

 If you have high calcium levels and then take vitamin D (even if your vitamin D is on the low side) this will increase your calcium levels even further.
 Vitamin D improves absorption of calcium in the intestines.

 Dosage for vitamin D varies greatly, from 1000 to 5000IU daily.
 Speak to your health care professional to make sure you get the right dose.

 Note: In some circumstances vitamin D supplementation will be necessary while you have high blood calcium levels; this is when you have very low vitamin D. If you have a vitamin D level of less than 50 nmol/L or 20 ng/ml then it is necessary for you to take.
 The dose however would be no more than 500IU a day while you have high calcium levels, while being monitored regularly.

-4. Calcium citrate: This is only to be used in individuals with low to normal calcium blood levels.
-This provides bone support and help decrease production of PTH.
+This is only to be used in individuals with low to normal calcium blood levels.
+This provides bone support and helps decrease production of PTH.
 Take 500 – 1000 mg a day.

-7. Phosphate Binders: Although I not a huge fan of drugs, sometimes you just need to take them; they can be very effective and provide rapid results.
+Although I am not a huge fan of drugs, sometimes you just need to take them; they can be very effective and provide rapid results.
 Phosphate binders are an effective hyperparathyroidism treatment that the medical doctors provide, and there are two types I recommend in kidney disease:

 1. Calcium salts (carbonate, lactate or acetate), and